rkwadriga/symfony6-php8.1-start/rkwadriga/jwt-bundle/README.md

     # Refresh url.
 Url for refreshing expired token.
     # By default it`s "PUT /api/token"
     refresh_url: rkwadriga_jwt_refresh_token

-    # The user identifier that you use in your user provider to identify
-    # the user (usually its "email" or "username")
-    user_identifier: email

     # The name of parameter that will be used in log-in request to identify the user
     login_pram: email